saccharomycetes/commonsense-with-KG/README.md

 ### Intuition of the result given by our model

 Our models were enhanced by [CSKG](https://arxiv.org/pdf/2012.11490.pdf), so the result given by our models shows how much does knowledge graph (in our way) help the language model to better perform on the testing dataset.
-For example, commonsense knowledge graph may be useful for guiding language models answering Physics questions (as is shown in our paper).
+For example, commonsense knowledge graph may be useful for guiding language models answering Physics questions (as is shown in our paper by the result on PIQA).

 ### Running Instructions